Cafe31/MegaBackup/README.md

 <h1>Installation</h1>

 You need python3 to use this tool.
-I tested it on Debian/Ubuntu but it should also work on CentOS.
+I tested it on Debian/Ubuntu.

 Then, you only have to follow these steps:
 <pre>